stahler/psOutlook/README.md

-# Analyzing Outlook with PowerShell
+# psOutlook
+The psOutlook module has a few functions that will enable you to analyze outlook.
+Examples:
-The Get-OutlookFolderCount function allows you to get counts of folders within a mailbox.
+* Get-OutlookFolderCount: allows you to get counts of folders within a mailbox.
 You can supply the root folder and if needed a list of specific subfolders you want a count.
+* Get-OutlookSenders: Get a count of who is sending you emails
+* Get-OutlookUnReadCount: Get a count of unread emails per folder

 ## Prerequisites
 * PowerShell V3+